Migracode-Barcelona/old-syllabus-contents/js-core/week-04/lesson.md

 ### Exercise E (5 mins)

-1. Create the file `exercise-E.js` script in the folder `week-1/InClass`
+1. Update the file `exercise-E.js` script in the folder `week-1/InClass`
 2. Write a program that logs a message with a greeting and your name using the two concatenation methods we used

 ## Numbers as integers